karthij15/Interview/README.md

 ```
 15. URI constraints based question.
 (Sample)
 16. Which of the following data structures can erase from its beginning or its end in O(1) time?
 (Sample)

+# Auto1 German
+1. Explain Yourself
+2. Why are you switching job?
+3. Why Auto1
+4. REST - What is Itempotent methods?
+5. Explain HTTP Methods
+6. Which HTTP Methods are Safe? - An HTTP method is safe if it doesn't alter the state of the server.
+In other words, a method is safe if it leads to a read-only operation.
+Several common HTTP methods are safe: GET , HEAD , or OPTIONS .
+All safe methods are also idempotent,
+7. Spring - Spring bean scopes
+8. Spring - Which Spring bean scope is thread safe(Singleton not thread safe)
+9. Types of Autowiring - (The autowiring functionality has four modes.
+These are ' no ', ' byName ', ' byType ' and ' constructor ')
+10. Transaction propagation in spring -
+11. Java - contract between equals and hashcode method
+12. Functional Interfaces - and its types
+13. List which collections from java you've used
+14. How long you need for relocation
+15. Salary Expectation